kaleidawave/ezno/specification/02-checker/04-properties/00-properties.md

 - Expected string, found { 2: null, 4: null, something: null, eight: null }

+#### Implementation

+#TODO-check I think it performs a sort after if there are any number like keys

-#### Order of properties after assignment
+### Order of properties after assignment

-> TODO this is because setting properties are simply appended.
-There are two straightforward fixes, but I am unsure which one is better...

 ```ts
 const obj = { a: 1, b: 2 };